driwand/tips/README.md

 ```
 git rebase --continue
 ```
-At the end 'git push'.
+At the end use 'git push'.

-ps: for pushed commit yous 'git push -f' but first check your local changes that's every thing is working well. beacuse it's going to chnage the remote into the new local changes.
+**note**: for pushed commit yous 'git push -f' but first check that your local changes are working well. beacuse it's going to chnage the remote into the new local changes.

 ## WSL <a name = "wsl"></a>